Logo

 How to Identify a Doji Candle on a Chart

-Here are some tips on how to identify a Doji candle on a chart:
+Here are some tips on how to identify a Doji candlestick pattern on a chart:

 1. Look for a candlestick with a cross-like shape.